arielsbecker/all-things-spanish/README.md

 There are just a few images I left untranslated, as I don't have the originals to edit, and doing it over the png's will result in a poor result, so I'll edit them once I have access to the editables (svg, ai, or any other format).

 The PDF compilations for the LaTeX articles can include their references in English as I was unable to implement Babel in them without breaking it.
 I'm using texlive, and I noticed Nebulas Team is using xelatex, so I'll leave the source code as it is, so they can merge the code and use xelatex to compile the PDF.
 In any case, I can provide a rendered PDF using a conversion to texlive format in a separate repo or folder if needed.

+Notice there are two replacements: Nebulas NOVA Tech PDF replaces the old “Thinking in Blockchain”, as the former is much more needed; NAS Nano tutorial replaces the redundant guide on how to install Nebulas on Ubuntu, as the topic is covered in detail in Nebulas 101 - Installation.